cunnie/docs/atom.md

 on the server itself, but on other machines I'd be lucky to get 800Mbps).

-It seems to have helped: Previously I was getting ~800 Mbps from my Fedora machine; now I'm getting ~1200 Mbps.
+It seems to have helped: Previously I was getting ~800 Mbps from my Fedora machine; now I'm getting ~1400 Mbps.
+Note: use the authorized speedtest client for consistent results.

 BIOS:
 - Advanced → CPU Configuration: